 Before cataract surgery, a number of tests are carried out.
 Some of these tests are to rule out other causes of decreasing vision, while others are to measure the size and shape of the eye (for example Optical Coherence Tomography (or OCT) and Corneal Topography- see videos below).
 These tests also help to determine the right type of lens implant (intraocular lens, or IOL).
 In our practice, the most accurate equipment and up-to-date computer software is used to ensure the best results from surgery.
 Sometimes dry eye testing is required to ensure any underlying dry eye is corrected as this can compromise the success rate.

 Nearly everyone who has cataract surgery will be given IOLs.
 These lenses are implanted in the eye during surgery, after the cataract has been removed, to improve your vision by focusing light on the back of your eye.
-You won't be able to see or feel the lens as it is implanted inside your eye.
+You won't be able to see or feel the lens as it remains inside your eye.
 It requires no care and becomes a permanent part of your eye.

 A variety of IOLs with different features are available.
 Before surgery, we will discuss which type of IOL might work best for you and your lifestyle.

 IOLs are made of plastic, acrylic or silicone.
 Some IOLs block ultraviolet light.
-Some IOLs are rigid plastic and implanted through an incision that requires a few stitches (or sutures) to close.
+Some IOLs are rigid plastic and implanted through an incision that may require a few stitches (or sutures) to close.

-However, many IOLs are flexible, allowing a smaller incision that requires no stitches.
+However, most IOLs are flexible, allowing a smaller incision that requires no stitches.
 This type of lens is folded and inserted into the empty capsule where the natural lens used to be.
 Once inside the eye, the folded IOL unfolds, filling the empty capsule.